Types of New York health insurance

 A handful of states, including New Jersey, Massachusetts and Vermont, have implemented their own individual mandate, but the Empire State doesn’t require health insurance.

-You don’t need health insurance in New York, but it’s still a good idea to at least explore costs and figure out whether you should get coverage.
+Even though you don’t need health insurance in New York, it’s still a good idea to explore costs and see if you can get some coverage.
+Without it, you may end up paying thousands of dollars in medical bills if you’re in an accident.

 Health insurance subsidies in New York

-Eligible New Yorkers can save money on ACA marketplace plans through subsidies and tax credits.
+New Yorkers can save money on ACA marketplace plans through subsidies and tax credits.
+As of 2024, the calculation works on a sliding scale.

 The New York marketplace website provides plan cost estimates when you enter your household income and family size.
 These subsidies are only for people with an ACA plan.
 People with other types of health insurance aren’t eligible.